 - I like to stick to basic, yet flavorful, ingredients when I stock my pantry, fridge, and freezer.
 This means I’m usually the last person in the food-lovin’ world to try out a trendy food.
 For example: I just adopted the avocado toast trend.
 So good!

 - I have a weakness for coffeehouse-style drinks.
 There’s just something about the environment of a coffee shop that makes me want to try everything on the menu.
 Maybe it’s the millennial in me?
 The need to order a specialty drink is usually halted by the thought of the ingredients, which leads me to trying to recreate these drinks at home.
 For example: Chai Tea Latte anyone?
+Or an iced chai latte?
 Or how about a Pumpkin Spice Latte?
-Both are made with real food ingredients.
+All three are made with real food ingredients.

 When I finally cave in and try the $8 speciality drink at the coffee shop, and embrace the trendiness of being a millennial (even if I’m at the tail end of this generation), posts like today happen: trendy, coffeehouse-style drinks made in the comfort of my own kitchen!